rlseaton/superdogpit/README.md

 You should really give their wiki a look if you'd like to learn everything you can do with mcMMO! [https://mcmmo.org/wiki/Main_Page](https://mcmmo.org/wiki/Main_Page)

+Or, if the information on the *official* wiki is lacking, you can try the community-driven wiki! [https://mcmmo.fandom.com/wiki/McMMO_Wiki](https://mcmmo.fandom.com/wiki/McMMO_Wiki)

 # Minepacks
 This one is simple and straightforward. **Everyone** gets an item called `Backpack`.
 If you use (right-click while holding) the Backpack, it'll open up what essentially amounts to a *portable **double-chest***.